rylancole/world-juniors/README.md

 Current status of data collection:

-I have 8 of 10 teams, currently missing USA roster.
 Right now just linking to Elite Prospects pages for each player, which I will update to pull stats from there soon.

 ## Rosters